cube-agency/filament-tree-view/README.md

 ## Available Configuration Options

 * **max_depth**: Controls the maximum nesting level of the tree view.
+* **compact**: When set to true, the tree view will be displayed in a compact format.
+This is useful for displaying large trees with many nodes.
 * **has_permissions**: When set to true, actions will check user permissions before allowing them.
 If set to false, actions will be available to all users.
 * **has_user_only_policy**: When set to true, resource-specific permissions are ignored and only user permissions are checked improving performance.